noties/Adapt/adapt-ui/README.md

 * Allow overriding element function... for example to use different TextView when `Text` is called (or maybe disallow importing certain functions... that require explicit permission?)
+  It is better to keep current semantics, but allow using different imports... it is not that safe can we ensure that certain elements are not imported?
 * shape, if paint is supplied color with alpha, it would be considered solid (when elevating) and draw only part of the shadow...
 * input element